RMachnik/rmachnik.github.io/_posts/2020-02-04-communication-is-the-key.markdown

 permalink: /blog/communication
 ---
 ### Communication
-I would start with thesis that communication is the equally important as technical skills to become fully professional software engineer.
+I would start with the thesis that communication is the equally important as technical skills to become fully professional software engineer.

 ### Why